renjithbz/airspace-hugo/exampleSite/content/english/_index.md

     name: Combined Projects
     count: "200"
   testimonial_slider:
-  - name: ''
+  - name: Patel
     image: images/clients/avater-1.jpg
-    designation: CEO-Online YellowPage Company
+    designation: Co-Founder-Leading PPC Ad Platform
-    content: 'Thank you for the tremendous work you’ve been doing preparing for the relaunch of our affiliate program.
-We are extremely excited and the effort and dedication from all of you has been exemplary.
-The landing pages and image ads are exceptional!
-Let’s make this baby purr and blow it out of the water.  '
+    content: Very impressive!
+Congratulations to all that contributed to this immense feat.
+May you be able to replicate this achievement each and every day from now on.
+And don't just stop there.... if you can get this far, you can get further!
   - name: Amie Slott
     image: images/clients/avater-1.jpg
     designation: Accounts Manager-Leading US Publisher